wolfSSL/wolfssl/wolfcrypt/src/port/silabs/README.md

 ### Caveats

- * AES GCM tags of some lengths do not pass tests.
+ * AES GCM tags length >= 16 bytes
+ * By default random generator is seeded by the TRNG, but not used to generate all random data. `WOLFSSL_SILABS_TRNG` can be set to generate all random data with hardware TRNG, but requesting too much data or too quickly may result in system reset and setting `SESYSREQ`.

 ### Benchmarks